arungudelli/python.shiksha/content/en/problems/Unique-Number-of-Occurrences-python.md

 There are two ways to check if the Occurrence of every element is unique in the Python array.

-1. Using element Counting
+1. Using Using dictionary
 2. Using `Counter()`

 ## Problem Statement

-Given an array of integers `arr`, Write a `python` function to check if the number of occurrences each element in the array is unique.
+Given an array of integers `array`, Write a `python` function to check if the number of occurrences each element in the array is unique.

 If they are unique return `true`, or else return `false`.